Debbie History, Family Crest & Coats of Arms

 The surname Debbie was first found in Hampshire at Dibden, a small village that is listed in the Domesday Book of 1086 as Depedene and was held by Odo of Winchester at that time.
 The name Dibden is from the Old English words "deop" + "denu" which collectively meant "deep valley."
 "This place, the name of which, anciently Depedene, was descriptive of its situation in a thickly wooded dell, was of some importance at the time of the Conquest."
 The first record of the family was Geoffrey de Depeden, Norfolk, c.
 1150 as listed in the History of Norfolk.
 Later, the Hundredorum Rolls of 1273 listed Randolph de Depeden in Oxfordshire.
 In 1332 Thomas Dybyn was listed as holding estates in the Dibden, Hampshire area.
 The Yorkshire Poll Tax Rolls of 1379 list Ricardus Depeden.

-Important Dates for the Debbie family
+Early History of the Debbie family

 This web page shows only a small excerpt of our Debbie research.
 Another 126 words (9 lines of text) covering the years 1476, 1664, 1455, 1487 and 1903 are included under the topic Early Debbie History in all our PDF Extended History products and printed products wherever possible.